Kraftland/mcctl/readme.md

 mcctl generates a lock file `~/.mcctl.lock` to prevent multiple mcctl run at the same time.

-Several mcctl process may cause problems which might break your server.
-If you sure that no mcctl running (Check with htop btw.), just remove `~/.mcctl.lock`
+Several `mcctl` process may cause problems which might break your server.
+If you sure that no `mcctl` running (Check with htop btw), just remove `~/.mcctl.lock`

 ### Exit code from minecraft detected